KurtH96/fetch/dev_dairy.md

 for Kotlin.
 This library converts JSON strings to Kotlin data classes, and the data can be converted to the very same data class required for defining Room entities.

+## User Interface
+No design specification is given, so a very basic theme and layout is used.
+The layout consists of a title and table of items.
+The user interface is implemented with the Jetpack Compose framework.